 In the world of mineral balancing you’ll come across the term “copper toxicity” often.
 While it’s true that many people suffer with a toxic excess of copper, the reality is that many people also suffer from copper deficiency.
 People end up in the state because of a deficiency in the copper binding protein ceruloplasmin.
 Whether you call it copper dysregulation, copper toxicity, a copper imbalance, or anything else- the root issues tend to be the same.
 I personally think viewing copper as toxic is a bit allopathic as there is so much more to it than that.

 Ceruloplasmin production depends on a few things.
 Sufficient adrenal and liver function is required to help make this protein.
-Ceruloplasmin is also dependent on animal-based retinol (source), whole food vitamin C, and copper.
+Ceruloplasmin is also dependent on animal-based retinol (source), whole food vitamin C, and copper itself.

-There are actually many things that inhibit ceruloplasmin production as well.
-Obviously the biggest problem with creating sufficient ceruloplasmin is our overloaded livers from environmental toxins.
+There are many things that can lead to a copper imbalance of any kind.
+It usually has to do with how our bodies are making ceruloplasmin and how our livers are processing any excess, unbound copper.
+Obviously the biggest problem with both of these issues is that our livers are overloaded from environmental toxins, and we are depleted of crucial nutrients needed to function.
 Preventing the liver from becoming sluggish is key to making ceruloplasmin available.
 Loving your liver is one of the KEY things to do to heal from a copper imbalance, as well as healing your adrenals.

 Ceruloplasmin in is the key to regulating copper and iron.
 Ceruloplasmin is also needed for neurotransmitter health, management of yeast, parasites, and other nasty stuff, and it is important for ATP regulation (aka energy production!).
 Ceruloplasmin as a blood marker is actually used in some liver function panels- so if your number is not in a good range it can give us decent insight on how well your liver is working.
 Want to read more about ceruloplasmin?
 Check out this 100 page study that has nearly everything you’d ever want to know about it.

 Healing from Copper Dysregulation